Fractional shares

 MEOW currently costs $100 per share.
 You place an order to Buy in Dollars for $10 of MEOW during regular trading hours.
 Robinhood converts $10 to 0.1 shares based on the current market price, then places an order to immediately purchase 0.1 shares at the current market price.

-Trade in Shares
+Trade in shares

 If you place an order to Buy in Shares or Sell in Shares, you’ll choose the amount of shares to buy or sell.
 You can buy or sell as little as 0.000001 shares.

-Please note that orders above $0.01 will be rounded to the nearest penny, and fractional share orders under $0.01 will be rounded up to $0.01.
+Orders above $0.01 will be rounded to the nearest penny, and fractional share orders under $0.01 will be rounded up to $0.01.

 Example